Shuttle/Shuttle.Core.Transactions/README.md

 PM> Install-Package Shuttle.Core.Transactions
 ```

-This package makes use of the .Net `TransactionScope` class to provide ambient transaction handling.  .Net Core 2.0 does not yet support ambient transactions and you would need to handle any transactions yourself.
-To this end you would need to return a `NullTransactionScope` from the `ITransactionScopeFactory` implementation.
-If you are using the `DefaultTransactionScopeFactory` then you can simply set the `enabled` attribute to `false`.
+This package makes use of the .Net `TransactionScope` class to provide ambient transaction handling.
+If you are using .Net Core and you experience a error enlisting the transaction then try to upgrade the `System.Data.SqlClient` package.
+If you are using the `DefaultTransactionScopeFactory` then you can also set the `enabled` attribute to `false` but then all transaction handling should be coded in the handlers (not recommended).

 # ITransactionScope